B4PT0R/streamlit_notebook/README.md

 THIS IS A TEST!
 ```

-The magic input is always processed as a string (the rest of the line following the %<command>)
+The magic input is always processed as a string (the rest of the line following the %<command>) but supports string templating

 ```python
 %upper os.listdir()